andrewlb notes

 What worked

 The markdown-as-database bet paid off: 23 content types with a Zod schema registry, git-friendly, zero lock-in, and users can edit their data in Obsidian or any text editor.
 Export quality became the key differentiator — screenshots and PDFs are stakeholder-ready without post-processing, which no commercial PM tool achieves.
-The line-level write-back with expectedRawLine guards handled conflict detection cleanly, preserving manual edits during bidirectional sync.
-The biggest insight came from 70 days of dogfooding: Key Results needed to be first-class file-backed entities, not inline OKR sub-objects.
-That data model correction reshaped the entire strategy layer.
+The v3.3 app surface reduction (30 → 20 nav items via route-based tab consolidation) made the tool feel dramatically more focused.
+The Key Results promotion to first-class file-backed entities (v3.4) was the most significant data model correction — it only surfaced from sustained dogfooding.
+The v3.4 GitHub activity analysis with Copilot AI signal detection per PR is the first feature that provides team-level intelligence rather than just personal workflow.

 What broke

 No external PM has used this tool.
-Demo mode, a feedback database, and validation session UI all shipped — but the March recommendation to 'find 2-3 PMs and watch them try it' is still outstanding months later.
+Demo mode, a feedback database, validation session UI, and a curated 77-file demo vault all shipped — but the recommendation to 'find 2-3 PMs and watch them try it' remains outstanding after five months.
 Building continues without user feedback, which is the classic solo-builder trap.
-Tag parsing collisions between the task parser and signal extractor are a known risk.
-Weekly dashboard scans all daily notes synchronously.
-Sync state partial failures can leave inconsistency.
-The schema registry breaks on new content types until you update all four consumers.
+The schema registry coupling (four consumers to update per content type) remains a friction point.
+The SQLite usage database shipped in v3.3 adds self-analytics but also adds a new persistence layer to maintain alongside the markdown vault.

 Roles

 I set the strategic bet — markdown + YAML frontmatter over a database, because PMs should own their data and git is a better substrate than SaaS lock-in.
-I wrote the AI collaboration patterns document.
-Claude Code built the web app, monorepo packages (Obsidian plugin, Chrome extension, API clients for Jira/Workboard/GitHub/Miro), and the CLI.
+I wrote the AI collaboration patterns document and made the v3.3 scope reduction call.
+Claude Code built the web app, monorepo packages (Obsidian plugin, Chrome extension, API clients for Jira/Workboard/GitHub/Miro/Confluence), the CLI, the usage analytics pipeline, and the GitHub activity analysis engine.

 PM Toolkit